marcel-goldschen-ohm/zarr-view/README.md

 ```
 ".../baz/quux" ==> ["foo/foo/baz/quux", "foo/baz/foo/bar/baz/quux"]
 ```
-However, the subtree containing the matched paths as indicated above is easily reconstructed.
+However, the subtree containing the matched paths as indicated above is easily reconstructed in the viewer.

 # Path slice for N-D arrays of ordered groups
 :construction: